omni-network/omni/docs/site/docs/use/protocol.md

 # Protocol

-Omni evolved from an [Ethermint](https://github.com/cosmos/ethermint) fork to enhance Ethereum's ecosystem scalability and interoperability, needing an architectural revamp for increased transactions and users.
+Omni is designed to enhance the Ethereum ecosystem's scalability and interoperability.
 It integrates smart contracts across the Omni Chain EVM and Ethereum rollups for cross-chain interactions, with security ensured by a dPoS validator set, supported by a native token and re-staked ETH through Eigenlayer.
 This framework enables efficient cross-network storage and contract calls.

 ## `XMsg` Lifecycle